 The connection fees collected on District permits are charges for connection to the District's sanitary sewer system, necessary to cover or recoup prior infrastructure costs incurred to provide service.
-Connection fees collected for the FY June 30, 2021-2022 and FY June 30, 2020-2021 were \$191,597 and \$203,860, respectively.
-The decrease in connection fees received in FY June 30, 2021-2022 is due to several (3-4) large sewer main extension projects that occurred in the previous fiscal years, but not in the current year; homeowners connecting to newly available sewer mains, as well as abandoning aging septic systems to connect to previously available sewer main(s).
-The decrease in connection fees in FY June 30, 2021-2022 from FY June 30, 2020-2021 is reflected in decreased operating revenues on page 8.
+Connection fees collected for the FY June 30, 2023 and FY June 30, 2021-2022 were \$234,212 and \$191,597, respectively.
+The increase in connection fees received in FY June 30, 2023 is due to the completion of one large sewer main extension project (Lilac & Oak Grove) coupled with an increase in Accessory Dwelling Unit connections.
+The increase in connection fees in FY June 30, 2023 from FY June 30, 2021-2022 is reflected in increased operating revenues on page 8.